EsriPS/PowerShell-DSC-HelperScripts/README.md

     - This script is intended to be used for migrations that make use of PowerShell DSC.
 After content is migrated between a source and target system, you can run this script targeting the ArcGIS Server logs to search for the string of text "Failed to create the service" to see if any services failed to migrate over.
 If entries are found in the logs with a time stamp that is coincident with that of the migration attempt, you should investigate the /arcgisserver/config-store/services folder to see if the service is present.
 If not, manually copy it from the source environment to the target environment.

-## **How To Run These Scripts**
-These scripts can be run by opening a Windows PowerShell ISE session as an Administrator, and then choosing the "Open Script" button (second from the left) from the toolbar.
-The "Run" button runs the script and is located towards the middle of the same toolbar.
-As a general note, you must "Save" a script before running it after making any changes, and you will be prompted to save if you do not do so before clicking "Run".

 ## Resources
 [ArcGIS PowerShell DSC GitHub Repository](https://github.com/Esri/arcgis-powershell-dsc)

 ## Issues

 Find a bug or want to request a new feature?
-Please let us know by submitting an issue.
+Please let us know by submitting an [issue](https://github.com/EsriPS/PowerShell-DSC-HelperScripts/issues).

 ## Contributing